julightzhong10/pyoracc/README.md

 To see the console messages of the tool, use --verbose switch

     $ pyoracc -i ./pyoracc/test/data -f cdli --verbose

+To output a summary, run parser without -w/--whole and use -s/--summary

+    $ pyoracc -i ./pyoracc/test/data/cdli_atf_20180104.atf -f cdli -s [summary path]

 Note that using the verbose option will also create a parselog.txt file, containing the log output along with displaying it on command line.
 The verbose output contains the lexical symbols, the parse grammer table and the LR parsing table states.

+Note that, if you parse a file contains mutiple ATF records under whole mode, the parser will stop whenever it meets a error and raise the info.
+If you want to see a summary of the whole file, you need to run without -w/--whole.
+You may also use the -s/--summary to specify the output path the summary when you run without -w/--whole.

 Also note that, first time usage with any atf format will always display the parse tables irrespective of verbose switch.